NOTE: This article was initialy written for the SemaphoreCi community page.

 Role Default Variables

-The defaults/main.yml file is used for configuring the default variables that will be used throughout the execution of the role.
-By adding them to the defaults/main.yml file, you can easily overwrite values later if you need to.
-Overwriting variables is usually done on host or group level.
+file is used for configuring the default variables that will be used throughout the execution of the role.
+By adding them to the defaults/main.yml

 Our default values look as follows:

-erlang_ppa_repo: 'deb http://packages.erlang-solutions.com/{{ ansible_distribution | lower }} {{ ansible_distribution_release | lower }} contrib'
+--- erlang_ppa_repo: 'deb http://packages.erlang-solutions.com/{{ ansible_distribution | lower }} {{ ansible_distribution_release | lower }} contrib' erlang_ppa_key: 'http://packages.erlang-solutions.com/ubuntu/erlang_solutions.asc' erlang_ppa_key_id: 'A14F4FCA' erlang_rpm_key: 'http://packages.erlang-solutions.com/rpm/erlang_solutions.asc' erlang_yum_repo_path: '/etc/yum.repos.d' erlang_yum_repo_name: 'Centos $releasever - $basearch - Erlang Solutions' erlang_yum_repo_baseurl: 'http://packages.erlang-solutions.com/rpm/centos/$releasever/$basearch' erlang_yum_repo_gpgcheck: '1' erlang_yum_repo_enabled: '1' erlang_packages: - erlang

 Let’s break down the variables:

-• erlang_yum_repo_gpgcheck: enable repository GPG check (RedHat-based OSes)
+: enable repository GPG check (RedHat-based OSes)erlang_yum_repo_enabled

-• erlang_packages: contains a list of packages you want to install (Debian and RedHat-based OSes)
+: contains a list of packages you want to install (Debian and RedHat-based OSes)

 Role Tasks